Boris Johnson: Second term: 2012–2016

 After a successful bid under Livingstone in 2005, London hosted the 2012 Summer Olympics, with Johnson as board co-chair.
 He improved transportation around London by making more tickets available and adding buses around the capital when thousands of spectators were temporary visitors.
 Johnson was accused of covering up pollution ahead of the games by deploying dust suppressants to remove air particulates near monitoring stations.
 In November 2013, Johnson announced major changes to the operation of the London Underground, including the extension of operating hours.
 All staffed ticket offices were replaced with automated ticketing systems.

 Johnson was close friends with American entrepreneur and model Jennifer Arcuri, with The Sunday Times describing him as a regular visitor to her flat, and implying they were in a sexual relationship.
 Arcuri and her company, Innotech, were awarded substantial government grants, and Johnson intervened to allow her onto three trade mission trips.
 The Sunday Times said in September 2019 that Johnson failed to declare his personal relationship as a conflict of interest.
 The Greater London Authority referred the matter to the Independent Office for Police Conduct (IOPC) "so it can assess whether or not it is necessary to investigate the former mayor of London for the criminal offence of misconduct in public office", for the Mayor is also London's police and crime commissioner.
 On 9 November 2019 it was revealed that the IOPC had decided to publish its report after the general election on 12 December.
 The IOPC eventually issued its report in May 2020, concluding that, although there was no basis for any criminal charge, there was evidence that the close relationship between Johnson and Arcuri had influenced decisions, that Johnson should have declared an interest, and that his failure to do this could have breached the London Assembly's code of conduct.

 In 2015, Johnson criticised then-presidential candidate Donald Trump's false comments that there were no-go zones in London inaccessible for non-Muslims.
 Johnson said Trump was "betraying a quite stupefying ignorance that makes him frankly unfit to hold the office of President of the United States", becoming the first senior politician in the UK to declare Trump unfit for office, but rejecting calls for him to be banned from the country.
 In 2016, he said he was "genuinely worried that [Trump] could become president", telling ITV's Tom Bradby that being mistaken for Trump in New York was "one of the worst moments" of his life.

-Johnson did not run for a third mayoral and stepped down on 5 May 2016 following the election.
-A YouGov poll commissioned at the end of Johnson's term revealed that 52% of Londoners believed he did a "good job" while 29% believed he did a "bad job".
+Johnson did not run for a third term and stepped down on 5 May 2016 following the election.
+A YouGov poll commissioned at the end of Johnson's tenure revealed that 52% of Londoners believed he did a "good job" while 29% believed he did a "bad job".